Acupressure mat: the complete guide

 What is an acupressure mat

-The acupressure mat, also known as Shakti Mat (from Indian tradition) or spike mat, is a fabric surface on which thousands of small plastic discs with rounded spikes are fixed.
+The acupressure mat, colloquially also called a spike mat or bed-of-nails mat, is a fabric surface on which thousands of small plastic discs with rounded spikes are fixed.
 When you lie on it, your body weight distributes pressure across these points, stimulating the skin's nerve endings.

 Materials of the Viworo Vital mat